Matt-Wash-Burn/BlueTeam/HW1/README.md

 # Homework 1

 ### Question 1
+- After pulling all files from GitHub, move them into the MatLab default directory folder (usually in Documents->MATLAB) this will allow you to run all scripts without having to change any image filepaths.

 #### a.1
 - The two images (fish.bmp and motorcycle.bmp) should be in the same directory as the a.1 script.